 - Memorize your Username or Password, don't write them down

 - Don't use birth dates, names, or other easily guessed letters or numbers

-- Don't be taken in: WE WILL NEVER SEND YOU AN EMAIL ASKING FOR YOUR USER ID OR PASSWORD.
+- Don't be taken in: WE WILL NEVER SEND YOU AN EMAIL ASKING FOR YOUR USERNAME OR PASSWORD.